 Course Subject: English Composition / Writing

-Course Title: English: Literature/Composition
+Course Title: English: Rhetoric/Composition

 Semester Hours (Min): 3